intrinio/javascript-sdk/docs/FilingApi.md

   'reportType': null, // String | Filter by report type.
 Separate values with commas to return multiple The filing <a href=\"https://docs.intrinio.com/documentation/sec_filing_report_types\" target=\"_blank\">report types</a>.
-  'startDate': new Date("2015-01-01"), // Date | Filed on or after the given date 'endDate': null, // Date | Filed before or after the given date 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'startDate': new Date("2015-01-01"), // Date | Filed on or after the given date 'endDate': null, // Date | Filed before or after the given date 'industryCategory': null, // String | Return companies in the given industry category 'industryGroup': null, // String | Return companies in the given industry group 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };